08Aristodemus24/sandigan-backend/readme.md

 7. if it is there then move to step 8, if not then install `pip` by typing `conda install pip`
 8. if `pip` exists or install is done run `pip install -r requirements.txt` in the directory you are currently in
 9. once done installing you can run server by `python manage.py runserver`

-# This is the backend where phil-jurisprudence-recsys will be integrated, apart from being integrated in another web app which will be deployed.
-This is but a web app to personally integrate phil-jurisprudence-recsys to